 - Young children are at greater risk.

-Explore the pages below to see the bylaw, apply for a permit, learn about pesticide alternatives, and Saanich’s approach to Integrated Pest Management.
+Explore the pages below to see the Pesticide Bylaw, apply for a permit, learn about pesticide alternatives, and Saanich’s approach to Integrated Pest Management.
+Also find a page regarding Rodenticides and linking information from the province, including the provincial ban.